 Crack sealing and filling both prevent the intrusion of water and incompressible materials into cracks.
 How these methods vary depends on the amount of crack preparation required, and also on the types of sealant materials used.

 As mentioned in the previous section, crack sealing is the perfect solution to working cracks.
 This method requires comprehensive crack preparation and often needs specialized high quality materials placed either into or above the working cracks.
 This is considered as a longer-term solution, as compared to crack filling.

-Crack sealing treatments are usually applied when the crack width is at its midpoint to widest, and this normally happens during winter, spring, and fall (or basically during moderately cold weather conditions).
-For this method, the weather condition must always be appropriate, it must be not too cold or wet.
+Crack sealing treatments are usually applied when the crack width is at its midpoint to widest; as asphalt expands in warmer temperatures, this normally happens during winter, spring, and fall (or basically during moderately cold weather conditions).
+For this method, the weather condition must always be appropriate; it must be not too cold or wet.

 Since non-working cracks do not change in width considerably with temperature, application of crack filling can be done at any time of the year when weather conditions are suitable for treatment.

 It is also important to note that traffic passing over a hot applied sealed or filled crack is actually not an issue; but traffic control during the treatment application should be in force long enough to allow for sufficient curing of the product and prevent tracking.

 Crack Sealants and Fill Material